-The last symposium addressed how the digitalisation of the NHS will impact patients in the UK.
-It was attended by 55 delegates representing patient lay groups, medical royal colleges, charities and BMA committees.
+The previous symposium held in 2018 addressed how the digitalisation of the NHS will impact patients in the UK.
+Its 55 delegates were representatives of patient lay groups, medical royal colleges, charities and BMA committees.

 Getting involved with the PLG gives you the opportunity to shape the BMA's views on key healthcare issues, ranging from patient confidentiality and NHS reforms to organ donation and social care.

-The BMA recruits a number of new PLG members annually on a voluntary basis.
-These vacancies will be advertised here in early 2020.
+The BMA recruits new PLG members annually on a voluntary basis.
+During recruitment, posts are advertised in our Working at the BMA area.
 The recruitment process usually involves a written application and an interview.

 Get in touch